RSCC Policies & Guidelines

 Roane State has the right to search for illegally possessed weapons in any area on the institution’s premises, including, but not limited to, lockers, furniture, containers, drawers, equipment or other facilities, lunch boxes, briefcases, personal bags, personal tool boxes or tool kits, parking lots, college vehicles and other vehicles parked on the institution’s premises.
 Such searches may only be conducted by law enforcement officers.

-- Violation of this policy and/or the applicable laws regarding possession of firearms or other weapons on TBR institution property shall result in disciplinary action, up to and including immediate termination of employment or expulsion from the institution.
+- Violation of this policy and/or the applicable laws regarding possession of firearms or other weapons on TBR institution property shall may result in disciplinary action, up to and including immediate termination of employment or expulsion from the institution.
+Violation of applicable laws may also result in referral to a law enforcement agency, arrest, and/or prosecution.
+An institution’s response to a violation of this policy and/or applicable law will be based on the totality of the circumstances; including, but not limited to any threat posed by such violation; whether the violation was intentional or inadvertent; and any history of non-compliance with this policy.

 Limitations of Liability

-Unless carrying a handgun is a requirement of the employee’s job description, the carrying of a handgun as allowed by T.C.A. §39-17-1309(e)(9) is a personal choice of the employee and not a requirement of the employing institution.
-Consequently, an employee who carries a handgun on property owned, operated or controlled by the TBR institution at which the employee is employed is not:
+Unless carrying a handgun is a requirement of the employee’s job description, the carrying of a handgun as allowed by T.C.A. §39-17-1309(e)(11) is a personal choice of the employee and not a requirement of the employing institution.
+Consequently, an employee is not:

 - Acting in the course of or scope of their employment when carrying or using the handgun;